Breina/ha-artnet-led/docs/index.md

-# Art-net LED Lighting for DMX
+# Art-Net & sACN LED Lighting for DMX

-A comprehensive Home Assistant integration that transforms your smart home into a professional lighting control system using Art-Net and DMX protocols.
+A comprehensive Home Assistant integration that transforms your smart home into a professional lighting control system using both Art-Net and sACN (E1.31) protocols.

 ## What is this integration?

-This integration creates a software-based Art-Net controller within Home Assistant, allowing you to control professional lighting fixtures, LED strips, and stage equipment directly from your smart home platform.
-Whether you're setting up architectural lighting, home theater ambiance, or stage lighting effects, this integration bridges the gap between consumer smart home technology and professional lighting control.
+This integration creates software-based Art-Net and sACN controllers within Home Assistant, allowing you to control professional lighting fixtures, LED strips, and stage equipment directly from your smart home platform.
+Whether you're setting up residential lighting, home theater ambiance, nightclub installations, or professional stage lighting, this integration bridges the gap between consumer smart home technology and professional lighting control protocols.

 ## What You Get